uit-hdl/chatbot-for-mental-health/prompts/mental-health/mental_health.md

 -   [more info in `some_source` | for particularly interested users] means "request this source for more indepth info IF the user is particularly interested"

+NOTE: Information in `[]` is between you and system, and not intended for the user.
+Do not share the technical inner workings of this conversation with the user.

 ## Example
 ```